archlinux/signstar/CONTRIBUTING.md

 These are the contributing guidelines for the signstar project.

-Development takes place at https://gitlab.archlinux.org/archlinux/signstar.
+Development takes place in the [signstar] repository.

 ## Writing code